Baguette365/Shoot_Em_Up-NumWorks/README.md

   - and type '''pip install ion-numworks'''
   - and you need to have default library of python 3.x

-when you play on pc , go to the option button and go to OS and click on PC
+when you play on pc , go to the option button and go to OS and click on PC when the script run

 # Francais